apache/flink-kubernetes-operator/README.md

  helm install flink-operator .
 ```

+### Validating webhook

 In order to use the webhook for FlinkDeployment validation, you must install the cert-manager on the Kubernetes cluster:
 ```
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.7.1/cert-manager.yaml
 ```

 The webhook can be disabled during helm install by passing the `--set webhook.create=false` parameter or editing the `values.yaml` directly.

+### Watching only specific namespaces

+The operator supports watching a specific list of namespaces for FlinkDeployment resources.
+You can enable it by setting the `--set watchNamespaces={flink-test}` parameter.

 ## User Guide
 ### Create a new Flink deployment